Lei Ying Lee: Final storylines (2023–2024)

 On the November 13 episode of Raw, after defeating Indi Hartwell via knockout, Li was interrupted by Becky Lynch who was not waiting to fight on Li's time, but rather her time, before getting into the ring and attempted to "Man Handle Slam" Li.
 She escaped Lynch's attempt and rushed out of the ring.
 That same night, NXT's official Twitter account posted a video of Lyra Valkyria receiving a virtual invitation to a "Warriors Tea Ceremony" hosted by Li.
 On the following episode of NXT, the tea ceremony would take place, with Li explaining that the ceremony was important because it is how her ancestors honored their rival before combat.
 Li would go on to compare the tea leaves crumbling in the heat to what would happen to Valkyria next week in their title match.
 Li would then command Valkyria to consume the tea, to which she respectfully declined.
 After declining, Li warned Valkyria that if she didn't consume the tea, Li would show no remorse in battle.
 Before leaving, they both bowed in respect for one another.
 On the November 20 episode of Raw, Li got her match against Lynch, but Li lost.
 On the following night's episode of NXT, Li competed against Valkyria for the NXT Women's Championship in a losing effort.

-At Royal Rumble, on January 27, 2024, Li entered at number 16, lasting 6:46 before she was eliminated by Nia Jax.
+At Royal Rumble, on January 27, 2024, Li entered at number 16, but was eliminated by Nia Jax.
 On the February 19 episode of Raw, Li competed in a Last Chance battle royal to earn the final spot in the women's Elimination Chamber match at Elimination Chamber: Perth, being eliminated by eventual winner Raquel Rodriguez.

 On April 19, 2024, Li revealed via Twitter that she had left WWE, with news revealing she had been released shortly after, ending her 7-year tenure with the WWE.

-She returned to NXT as part of the partnership between TNA and WWE, winning the TNA Knockouts World Championship at NXT Gold Rush.
+Return to WWE (2025–present)

+On the September 23 episode of NXT, Lee, along with other wrestlers of the TNA roster, took part in a major storyline, where they invaded NXT and brawled with various wrestlers on the NXT roster.
+On October 7 (which aired on tape delay on October 14), Lee competed in a battle royal to determine the number one contender to Jacy Jayne's NXT Women's Championship at Halloween Havoc, being eliminated by Kali Armstrong.
+On November 18 (which aired on tape delay on November 25) at NXT: Gold Rush Week 2, Lee defeated Kelani Jordan and Jordynne Grace to win the TNA Knockouts World Championship by pinning Jordan, making it the first title in Lee's career.